siberianfox/g2wiki/Configuring-0.99-Actions-and-Reports.md

 Execute `$test` to get a listing of available tests.
 Run `$test=N`, where N is the test number.

 ### $DEFA - Reset default profile settings
-TinyG comes with a set of defaults pre-programmed to a specific machine profile.
+g2core comes with a set of defaults pre-programmed to a specific machine profile.
 The default profile is set for a relatively slow screw machine such as the Zen Toolworks 7x12.
 Other default profiles are settable at compile time by including the right settings_XXXXXX.h file.
 If you are having trouble with your settings and want to revert to the default settings enter: `$defa=1`

 ***WARNING*** This will revert all settings to defaults.
 Do a screencap of the $$ dump if you want to refer back to the current settings